 NYSCF – Robertson Stem Cell Investigator Awards

-NYSCF is soliciting application from early career investigators for the NYSCF – Robertson Stem Cell Investigator Awards, to be used for exploring the basic biology and translational potential of stem cells.
-The aim of this initiative is to support highly innovative, emerging scientists whose pioneering approaches have the potential to transform the field of stem cell research, and advance understanding and use of stem cells in the development of treatments for human disease.
+NYSCF is soliciting applications from early career investigators for awards to support translational stem cell research.
+The aim of this initiative is to support highly innovative, emerging scientists whose pioneering approaches have the potential to transform the field of stem cell research, and that leverage stem cells to advance the understanding and treatment of human disease.

 This career development award provides up to $1.5 million in flexible funding over 5 years.
 No institutional overhead is provided.
 NYSCF will accept applications from researchers based at domestic and international accredited non-profit research and academic institutions.